Foundever

-Foundever started as a subsidiary of United Technologies before being bought by then-President James Lynch in 1985.
-It grew quickly and became the first telemarketing organization to go public in 1995.
+Foundever started as a subsidiary of United Technologies called HQ800 before being bought by then-President James Lynch in 1985.
+Renamed to Sitel, it grew quickly and became the first telemarketing organization to go public in 1995.
 It expanded internationally in the 1990s and 2000s.
 Financial problems prompted layoffs and restructuring in 2001.
 In 2007, majority owner Onex Corporation de-listed Sitel from NASDAQ.
-Group Acticall, the current owner and operator, acquired Sitel in 2015.
+Groupe Acticall SAS, the current owner and operator, acquired Sitel in 2015.
+In 2021, Sitel merged with Sykes Enterprises to form Foundever.

 History

 Early history

 Foundever started as a subsidiary of United Technologies called HQ800 and located in Omaha, Nebraska.
 Its then-President, James F. Lynch, bought the company for $165,000 in 1985.
-He renamed it "SITEL," which stands for "System International TELemarketing."
+He renamed it "SITEL/Sitel," which stands for "System International TELemarketing."
 At the time, SITEL had about $100 million in annual revenue and 16 employees.

 Sitel was listed on NASDAQ in 1995.
 Afterwards, it expanded internationally by opening new offices and acquiring other call center companies abroad.
 For example, in 1996 Sitel acquired London-based telemarketing company Mitre PLC for $230 million.
 Simultaneously, Sitel announced it bought a 69.2 percent interest in Teleaction, a Spanish-focused telemarketing company, for about $24 million.
 That same year, Sitel acquired Canadian Telephone Corporation.

 In the 1990s, Sitel grew about twelve-fold to $600 million in revenues.
 Sitel had 24,000 employees and 70 call centers but was struggling to turn a profit.
 It had substantial debt from the cost of acquisitions and expenses related to closing unprofitable call centers it had acquired.
 In 2001, Sitel was restructured to reduce taxes and hundreds of middle-management positions were cut.

 Ownership changes

 By 2005, Sitel had $1 billion in annual revenue.
-The majority owner of Sitel, Onex Corporation, bought-out shareholders for $450 million in 2007, taking Sitel off NASDAQ and making it a privately-owned company.
+The majority owner of Sitel Group, Onex Corporation, bought-out shareholders for $450 million in 2007, taking Sitel off NASDAQ and making it a privately owned company.
 Sitel was merged with Onex Corporation's subsidiary ClientLogic Corporation.
 Onex paid an additional $51 million in 2008 and $60 million in 2014 to buy preferred shares, bringing its ownership of Sitel to 86 percent.

 France-based Group Acticall, which was founded in 1995 by Laurent Uberti and Olivier Camino, acquired Sitel in 2015, valuing the company at $850 million.

-In August 2021, Sitel acquired a public customer service company Sykes Enterprises for $2.2 billion.
-As of March 2023, Sitel and Sykes have fully merged to form Foundever.
+In June 2021, Sitel acquired a public customer service company Sykes Enterprises for $2.2 billion.
+In March 2023, Sitel and Sykes fully merged to form Foundever.